kerry-davis/form-name-matcher/DATA_MODEL.md

 Notes:
 - **Dark Mode**: Persisted in `localStorage` (`darkMode`).
 Applied via CSS root variables.
-- **Phase Isolation**: The UI strictly separates Phase 1 (Analysis) and Phase 2 (Movement).
-Data does not automatically flow from Phase 1 to Phase 2; it MUST go through the CSV Export -> CSV Import cycle to allow human review/editing.
+- **Session Persistence**: Analysis results are saved to `localStorage` (24h expiry) and restored on page reload.
+File handles cannot be serialized, so source/destination folders must be re-selected.
+- **Phase Flow**:
+    - **Direct Flow**: "Proceed to Move" button after Phase 1 analysis switches to Phase 2 and auto-populates CSV data.
+    - **Source Inheritance**: Phase 2 inherits the source folder from Phase 1 when using direct flow.
+    - **CSV Override**: Users can still manually upload CSVs to override auto-populated data for human review/editing.
 - **Phase 2 Collapsible Sections**: Rows A, B, and C are collapsible accordion panels.
 Toggling reduces visual clutter, hiding CSV controls and options while keeping the header visible.
 The state (expanded/collapsed) is currently transient (not persisted).
 - **Log Interactivity**: Move/Copy logs retain a reference to the destination `FileSystemHandle`, enabling a "Ctrl+Click" action to instantly open the processed PDF for verification.
 - **List Features**: Both Phase 1 and Phase 2 lists support: